Xavious/LotjClient/readme.md

 ##Change Log
 - 2016/01/14
-  - Remove screen split on scroll plugin from the default configuration.
+  - Removed screen split on scroll plugin from the default configuration.
   - Removed the autovoter from the default configuration.
 Users will now have to manually add it to the functionality.
 The browswer pop-up comes off a bit intrusive and was alarming some players.
 - 2016/01/10
   - Updated Johnson's plugins to the latest version.